lyudmilia/toVX/README.md

 Python, pyperclip

 To run:
-Go to the directory where the script is and run the command `python toVX.py`.
+Using the command line, go to the directory where the script is and run the command `python toVX.py`.
 You can just use keyboard interrupt with `CTRL+C` to exit the script.